 This major studies the links between urban and regional growth, sustainability, the location of economic activity, land development, and real estate.

 This is an interdisciplinary major that connects science to understanding the impacts of changes on natural and human-dominated landscapes.
 Students can take tracks in Physical Geography, Geographic Information Science, and Water, Land & Society.

 This major studies the relationships between people and the places they live.
 Students explore the cultural, social, political, and economic processes that shape places, environments and our lives.

 This major focuses on developing the skills which integrate science, technology, and innovation with geospatial technologies.

-The School of Geography & Development offers minors in the following areas:
+The School of Geography, Development & Environment offers minors in the following areas: